MCUdude/MajorCore/README.md

 * Scroll down until you see the **MiniCore** entry and click on it.
 * Click **Install**.
 * After installation is complete close the **Boards Manager** window.
-* **Note**: If you plan to use the *PB series, you need the latest version of the Arduino toolchain.
-This toolchain is available through IDE 1.8.6 or newer.
-Here's how you install/enable the toolchain:
-  - Open the **Tools > Board > Boards Manager...** menu item.
-  - Wait for the platform indexes to finish downloading.
-  - The top is named **Arduino AVR boards**.
-Click on this item.
-  - Make sure the latest version is installed and selected
-  - Close the **Boards Manager** window.

 #### Manual Installation
 Click on the "Download ZIP" button.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.